jashubbard/edfR/README.md

 # edfR
 Package for importing SR-Research EDF files into R

-This requires that you have the Eyelink Developer's Kit (EDF API) already installed on your machine.
+Requires the shared libraries from the Eyelink Developer's Kit (EDF API).
+This can be downloaded from: https://www.sr-support.com/forumdisplay.php?17-EyeLink-Display-Software

 Currently works with Mac or Linux only.
-Windows support coming soon
+Windows support coming soon.